According to a 2018 study, daytime sleepiness could be an indicator for Alzheimer's in older adults.

 Sometimes, a potential Alzheimer’s diagnosis is obvious: the patient is getting lost on their own street, experiencing personality changes or forgetting the phone number they’ve had for decades.
 But scientists are beginning to uncover more subtle ways that Alzheimer’s manifests years before more troublesome symptoms appear.
-According to a new study published in JAMA Neurology, daytime sleepiness could be an indicator for Alzheimer’s in older adults.
+According to a 2018 study published in JAMA Neurology, daytime sleepiness could be an indicator for Alzheimer’s in older adults.

 We know that sleep and Alzheimer’s are linked.
 Disturbed sleep patterns have been shown to be a precursor to Alzheimer’s, years before a diagnosis.
 It’s thought that the brain clears a toxic protein called beta-amyloid during sleep.
 Alzheimer’s is associated with a beta-amyloid build-up that accumulates and forms into plaques, killing off neurons.
 But what the team of researchers at the Mayo Clinic wanted to know was this: Did the beta-amyloid cause the disrupted sleep?
 Or did disrupted sleep cause the beta-amyloid build-up?